 Some work is scheduled and is expected to be carried out on a regular basis and other jobs will be assigned to volunteers as they arise.
 It is important to note that there are three distinct seasons in Thailand (hot, rainy, cold) and sometimes outdoor work is not possible.
 If this is the case, volunteers can get involved in related work that can be carried out protected from the elements, such as researching methods of agricultural production, which can be applied within the local community, and presenting planned projects to villagers.

-The program begins on the first and third Monday of each month, and volunteers need to arrive in Chiang Rai before 5pm on the Monday.
+The Thailand volunteer program begins on the first and third Monday of each month, and you need to arrive in Chiang Rai before 5pm on the Monday.

 After you have registered for the program, please book your flights to arrive at Mae Fah Luang-Chiang Rai International Airport (CEI).
+British travellers do not require a visa to enter Thailand for a duration of 30 days.
 Your airport pick-up is included in your Program Fee.

 When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation a short drive from Chiang Rai.
 Your accommodation is covered by your Program Fee and includes the night of your program orientation.

-If you are traveling in Thailand prior to your volunteer program, we can arrange for you to be picked up from a meeting point in Chiang Rai at 11am on the Monday morning.
+If you are travelling in Thailand prior to your volunteer program, we can arrange for you to be picked up from a meeting point in Chiang Rai at 11am on the Monday morning.